Steve Bannon was deplatformed. An obscure media mogul keeps him on the air.

 Representatives of those platforms offered varied reasons for carrying Real America’s Voice, despite moves by other services to cut off “War Room.”

+Dish offers a “broad range of content that will appeal to the many different interests of our customer base,” a spokesman said.
 A spokeswoman for Pluto TV, which says it has more than 54 million monthly active users, said, “We do not partake in any editorial decisions or moderation.”
-Dish, meanwhile, offers a “broad range of content that will appeal to the many different interests of our customer base,” a spokesman said.
 A Google spokesman did not respond to a question about why Google-owned YouTube removed “War Room” even as it remains on Google Play through Real America’s Voice.

 Bannon leaves his show’s distribution to Sigg and the others at Real America’s Voice, he said, because they know the market.